squispeb/jira-mcp/README.md

 → AI creates the epic for you
 Plan projects faster with automation!

-🔗 **"Link issue PROJECT-456 to epic PROJECT-100"**
+🔗 **"Link issue PROJECT-456 to parent PROJECT-100"**
-→ AI organizes your backlog automatically
+→ AI sets parent relationship (works for epics or subtasks)
-Keep your epics organized effortlessly!
+Organize your backlog with flexible hierarchies!

 ⚡ **"Move PROJECT-123 to In Progress"**
 → AI transitions the issue through your workflow